iworkforthem/relayer-kit/README.md

 # Running on the Kovan Testnet

-Kovan is a test blockchain (referred to as a "testnet") for Ethereum contracts.
-The Dharma team has deployed our contracts to the Kovan testnet, so that we, and developers building on top of Dharma, can test our tools and products in a way that is similar to mainnet, but without using real tokens.
+Kovan is a test blockchain (referred to as a "testnet") for Ethereum smart contracts.

+The Dharma team has deployed our contracts to the Kovan testnet so developers building on top of Dharma can simulate their apps running in production &mdash; without the need to use real tokens.
-To get access to Kovan tokens for testing your relayer, please visit [https://wallet.dharma.io](https://wallet.dharma.io), and set your Metamask to Kovan mode.
-This will allow you to get Kovan test tokens for Dharma contracts.

-There is no need for running a local blockchain when developing against a testnet, so we skip the step of running a blockchain here.
+## Securing dummy tokens

+You can secure dummy tokens for use on the Kovan testnet via [https://wallet.dharma.io](https://wallet.dharma.io).
+Be sure to set your MetaMask to Kovan.

-## Backend
+## Build your app

-First, build a "production" version of your app using:
+First, build a "production" version of your app:

 ```
 yarn build
 ```

+## Understand the NETWORK environment variable

-We use an environment variable to allow the server to specify a different database for your Kovan Loan Requests - since Loan Requests for one blockchain will not be valid for another.
-The environment variable we modify is `NETWORK=kovan` (and likewise `NETWORK=mainnet` for mainnet.)
-An example of running this on your command line would be:
+We use an environment variable to allow the server to specify a different database for your Kovan Loan Requests - since Loan Requests for one blockchain will not be valid for another (e.g., addresses will differ).

+The environment variable we modify is `NETWORK=kovan` (and likewise `NETWORK=mainnet` for mainnet).

+## Run the app

+Run your app by specifying the Kovan network before initiating the server:

 ```
-NEWORK=kovan yarn server
+NETWORK=kovan yarn server
 ```

-This will run a server on port 8000, including your production app.
+This will run a server on port 8000, alongside your frontend application.

 Visit your app on this server by visiting [http://localhost:8000](http://localhost:8000).

-Note: Changes you make to your app won't be reflected immediate when developing in this state.
+Note: Changes you make to your app won't be reflected immediately when developing in this state.
-You need to rebuild your app and then restart your server to see changes.
+You'll need to rebuild your app and then restart your server to see changes.

-## Frontend

-We won't run a separate frontend when testing against a testnet.

 # Deployment